OMeadows/ecom-demo/data/input/table_schema.md

 #### Customers

-<b>Table Description</b>: <br>This dataset has information about the customer and its location.
+<u>Table Description</u>: <br>This dataset has information about the customer and its location.
 Use it to identify unique customers in the orders dataset and to find the orders delivery location.
 <br>
 At our system each order is assigned to a unique customer_id.
 This means that the same customer will get different ids for different orders.
 The purpose of having a customer_unique_id on the dataset is to allow you to identify customers that made repurchases at the store.
 Otherwise you would find that each order had a different customer associated with.